rolling-scopes-school/aws/aws-developer/nodejs-aws/04_integration_with_nosql_database/task.md

 ### Task 4.3

-1. Create a lambda function called `createProduct` under the same Serverless config file (i.e. `serverless.yaml`) of Product Service which will be triggered by the HTTP POST method.
+1. Create a lambda function called `createProduct` under the Product Service which will be triggered by the HTTP POST method.
 2. The requested URL should be `/products`.
 3. Implement its logic so it will be creating a new item in a Products table.
 4. Save the URL (API Gateway URL) to execute the implemented lambda functions for later - you'll need to provide it in the PR (e.g in PR's description) when submitting the task.